batmanonabike/qt_srt_dependencies/docs/ffmpeg_considerations.md

 # FFmpeg Dependencies, Build Order, and Tooling
+Note that this document was edited using the GitHub friendly mark down [format](https://www.markdownguide.org/cheat-sheet/).

 Below is a table listing the dependencies required for FFmpeg, the order in which they should be built, and the required tooling for each library.